WSU-cshimizu/introduction-to-software-engineering/learning/ui-ux.md

   - Signifiers: perceptible cues that designers include in (eg) interfaces so users can easily discover what to do.
 - The look and feel of the interface,
 - Visual design elements like colors, typography, buttons, and layout.
-- Aiming for aesthetically pleasing and consistent
+- Aiming for aesthetically pleasing and consistent design

 **UI (User _Interaction_)**
 - Includes actions or gestures like clicking, swiping, and typing, which are responses to affordances.
 - Deals with interactive elements like buttons, gestures, and response times.
 - Concerned with making interactions smooth, responsive, and intuitive.
-- Aims to reduce user effort and make completing tasks straightforward.
+- Reducing user effort and make completing tasks straightforward.

 **UX (User _Experience_)**
 - Deals with the functionality, usability, and satisfaction of the interaction.
 - Concerned with user journey, accessibility, and problem-solving.
-- Aims to create a seamless, enjoyable, and meaningful user experience.
+- Creating a seamless, enjoyable, and meaningful user experience.

 ## Human-Computer Interaction (HCI)
 - Human-Computer Interaction focuses on understanding how a human interprets and interacts with a computer.